129th Rescue Squadron: Special operations

 The California Air National Guard's introduction to the world of special operations began when Air Force leaders decided to phase out active duty air commando units (Known as Air Resupply units) in 1954.
 Despite the decision, there was still a need to maintain a limited number of crews and aircraft to support unconventional warfare missions.
 After lengthy deliberations, the Air Force decided in 1955 to establish four special air warfare units within the Air National Guard: the 129th in California, the 130th in West Virginia, the 143d in Rhode Island, and the 135th Air Resupply Group in Maryland.

 The 129th Air Resupply Squadron was established in April 1955 as a new California Air National Guard unit with no previous United States Air Force history or lineage by the National Guard Bureau.
 Activated on 4 April at Hayward Municipal Airport, the squadron was assigned to the 129th Air Resupply Group.
-Allocated to Military Air Transport Service (MATS), and equipped with C-46 Commando transports.
+It was equipped with C-46 Commando transports.